-Below is our detailed Nikon Prostaff 16-48×65 spotting scope review.
-For our decision making process of why we chose the Nikon Prostaff and eliminated other scopes, go to our lightweight spotting scope review page.
+Below is our detailed Nikon Prostaff 16-48×65 spotting scope review and our decision making process and why we chose the Nikon Prostaff and eliminated other scopes, read our lightweight spotting scope review.

 Quick Summary of Nikon ProStaff Spotting Scope